Argen-tal/alx-pre_course/README.md

-My first readme, say no more!
+My first readme, not anymore.